Navigate to main page content

 8. Transnistria region;

-In assessing if the payment is related to above mentioned countries/ regions the Bank will check connections to international sanctions imposed and analyse additionally:
+While performing assessment of payment relation to above mentioned countries/ regions the Bank will check applicable sanctions and investigate:

-• If the payment is related to a client’s customer located or operating in one of the above-mentioned countries.
+• If the payment is related to a customer`s client located or operating in one of the above-mentioned countries.
 The relation could be direct (e.g. payment is received from the sender with the address in Crimea) or indirect (e.g. payment is received from other country (e.g. Turkey) but goods are being sent to Syria);

 • If the payment is related to front companies which helps to avoid direct connection to above-mentioned countries;